Nancy Keating, matriarch of influential family, dies at 94

 Her husband was a founding partner of a major law firm, was an assistant Ohio attorney general, judge and city council member, and was elected to the U.S. House in 1971 as a Republican.
 In 1974, he gave up his seat to run the Cincinnati Enquirer.
 Increased circulation and profits, a Pulitzer Prize and acquisition by the Gannett Co. followed.

-He served on the AP's board for 25 years, chairing the global news cooperative from 1987 to 1992.
+He served on the AP's board for 15 years from 1987 to 1992 and chaired the global news cooperative for the last five of those years.
 He held executive positions at Gannett, where he served as general counsel, a regional newspaper president, and architect of the joint operating agreement that combined the business operations of Detroit’s two competing daily newspapers.

 Keating for decades was a key civic leader in Cincinnati.
 His great-nephew Gary Hall Jr. won swimming gold medals in the 1996 and 2000 Olympics.
 The University of Cincinnati aquatic center is named for William Keating, while he and his brother helped fund St. Xavier’s natatorium, named for their father Charles H. Keating.

-Note: This story has been corrected to show that William J. Keating served on AP’s board for 15 years, not 25 years.